A necessary condition for liftings of positive characteristic varieties with finite fundamental groups: Introduction

-We make clear the notion of mod-$l$-finite dominatedness for any CW complex with the $l$-completion of its fundamental group finite in Definition \ref{Def: mod-l finitely dominated}, and prove in Theorem \ref{Thm: Main Theorem 1}] that this is a necessary and sufficient condition for such a CW complex to be $l$-adic weak equivalent to a finite CW complex.
+We make clear the notion of mod-$l$-finite dominatedness for any $l$-profinite complete space with finite fundamental group (see Definition \ref{Def: mod-l finitely dominated}).
+A connected CW complex $Y$ with $\pi=\pi_1(Y)^{\wedge}_l$ a finite $l$-group is mod-$l$ finitely dominated if the mod-$l$ chain complex of the universal cover of the $l$-profinite completion of $Y$ is quasi-isomorphic to a bounded chain of finitely generated projective modules over $\FF_l [\pi]$.

 Note that in this setting, the Wall obstruction vanishes automatically, because a finite $l$-group $\pi$ has the trivial reduced $K$-group $\widetilde{K_0}(\FF_l[\pi])$.

-The following is our first main result:
+Even for the simply-connected case, an $l$-profinite complete ``finite type'' space might not be $l$-adic weak equivalent to a finite CW complex (see \cite{Victor-Wilkerson-Counterexample-p-completion}*{Lemma 3.4 and the paragraph above it} for an example).
+A requirement is that the space needs to be the $l$-profinite completion of some $l$-local space.
+This suggests the definition of $l$-local liftability for $l$-profinite complete spaces with finite fundamental groups (see Definition \ref{Def: l-local lifting}).
+Then the finiteness obstruction for the $l$-profinite complete case is the following:

-\begin{theorem}[see Theorem \ref{Thm: Main Theorem 1}] Let $Y$ be a connected pointed, CW complex with $\pi=\pi_1(Y)^{\wedge}_l$ finite.
-Then $Y$ is $l$-adic weak equivalent to a finite CW complex if and only if $Y$ is mod-$l$ finitely dominated. \end{theorem}
+\begin{theorem}[see Proposition \ref{Lemma: a necessary condition for finiteness obstruction}, Theorem \ref{Thm: Main Theorem 1}] Let $Y$ be a connected CW complex with $\pi=\pi_1(Y)^{\wedge}_l$ finite. \begin{enumerate} \item If $Y$ is $l$-adic weak equivalent to a finite CW complex, then it is mod-$l$ finitely dominated. \item $Y$ is $l$-adic weak equivalent to a finite CW complex with the same fundamental group if and only if $Y$ is mod-$l$ finitely dominated and its $l$-profinite completion $Y_l$ is $l$-local liftable. \end{enumerate} \end{theorem}